All Episodes

 I like your show.

-Now take your shoes off and open your bag, and if I'm set to be checked, I'm gonna get wanted and checked.
+And if I'm set to be checked, I'm going to get wanded and checked.

-Like every just the way it should be.
+Like just the way it should be.

 You know, you think about this.

-We after 9-11, we now protect our airports.
+We, after 9-11, we now protect our airports.

 We now protect, you know, our sports stadiums.